hantrbl/cnn-lstm-temperature-forecasting/README.md

 ### Why Extreme Temperatures Are Difficult

-The test set (2024) contains unprecedented heat records not present in the training data (2016-2022), which explains the slightly higher RMSE.
-Despite this difficult extrapolation, the model maintains an error of only 1.94°C.
+The test set (2024) contains unprecedented heat records not present in the training data (2016–2022), which explains the underestimation.
+This is a known limitation of neural networks when extrapolating beyond their training distribution.
+Proposed mitigations include a weighted loss function to penalize extreme temperature errors more heavily, and synthetic augmentation of extreme samples.

- Neural networks typically struggle with extrapolation beyond their training range, leading to regression toward the mean.
-This is a known limitation, not a model failure.

 ## Future Improvements